patr1c1a/python_programming_challenges_with_unit_tests/Readme.md

 At first, all tests are expected to fail.
 The goal is to fill in the function bodies (replacing the "pass" statement) to get the tests to pass (they will show an "ok" result), one by one.

+To test your code, you can either run tests for a single function (that is, a single challenge or exercise), all the functions in a category (numbers, strings, lists & tuples, sets & dictionaries) or test all categories at once.
+You can use a terminal for these (it could be a standalone terminal or inside an IDE), where you'll need to change directory ("CD") to the root project folder (e.g.: if the project was downloaded into C:/myusername/project that will be the folder you'll need to CD into).

+### Run a test for a single function/exercise:

+`python -m unittest -v path/to/test/file.py -k test_name`

+where *path/to/test/file.py* should be replaced with the path from project root to the test file containing the function (e.g.: **ENG/tests/tests_numbers.py**) and *test_name* should be replaced with the test function to be executed (e.g.:
+**test_factorial**).
+As an example, to run tests for challenge function *factorial* in the *numbers* category:

+`python -m unittest -v ENG/tests/tests_numbers.py -k test_factorial`

+### Run all tests from a topic category:

+python -m unittest -v path/to/test/file.py

+where *path/to/test/file.py* should be replaced with the path from project root to the test file containing the function (e.g.: **ENG/tests/tests_numbers.py**).
+As an example, to run tests for challenges in the *numbers* category:

+`python -m unittest -v ENG/tests/tests_numbers.py`

+### Run all tests using runner file:

-To test your code, execute the **run_tests.py** file, which will output the results of the unit tests.
+To run all tests at once, execute the **run_tests.py** file, which will output the results of the unit tests.
 You can use an IDE to run the code or just run it from command line.
 For example, if Pycharm is used, you'll just need to have the Python interpreter correctly set up and then run the **run_tests.py** (for example, by selecting it and then pressing Ctrl+Shift+F10, or just using the Run button).
 In case you'd like to execute everyting in a command line, you'll first need to set the PYTHONPATH environment variable to the project folder.
-If you don't want to do it permanently, it can be set temporarily, just for the current session, and it will need to be done each time a terminal is opened: open terminal, change directory ("CD") to the root project folder (e.g.: if the project was downloaded into C:/myusername/project that will be the folder you'll need to CD into) and then run the following command:
+If you don't want to do it permanently, it can be set temporarily, just for the current session, and it will need to be done each time a terminal is opened: open terminal, "CD" into the root project folder and then run the following command:

 `export PYTHONPATH="$PWD"` if you're on Linux/Mac, or

 `set PYTHONPATH=%cd%` if you're on Windows

-Next, run **run_tests.py** using:
+Next, run all tests with **run_tests.py** using this command:

 `python ENG/run_tests.py` (might need to replace "python" with "python3", depending on your installation).

-If you want to skip a test category from executing, comment out (using a leading #) the related line in the **run_tests.py** file.
+It's also possible to skip a test category from executing, by commenting out (using a leading #) the related line in the **run_tests.py** file.
 The line that needs to be commented will look like this:
 `suite.addTests(loader.loadTestsFromModule(category_to_skip))`.

+### Solutions:
 The **ENG** folder also contains a file called [**proposed_solutions.md**](/ENG/proposed_solutions.md) which includes code that might be a solution for each one of the exercises.
 This doesn't imply those are the only or even the most efficient solutions.
 It's just example code that could be useful as a starting point in case you cannot solve any of the